 1. Try a little shameless positive reinforcement.
-Pretend you don’t notice their mood, and ask them about something exciting that they did recently.
-People do like to talk about themselves, and sometimes dredging up positive memories can begin to interrupt their current negative emotional pattern.
+Pretend you don’t notice their mood, and ask them about something cool that they did recently.
+People do like to talk about themselves, and sometimes dredging up positive personal things can begin to interrupt their current negative emotional pattern.

 2. Give them space.
 Avoid contact with them as much as possible.
 Negative attitudes are contagious, and you don’t allow their mood to drag you down.

 3. The next time they are in a good mood, take them aside and have the “little chat.”
 Let them know that you’re looking after their best interests, and how their moods may be impacting the way others in the office might begin to perceive them.
 Reinforce the positive things about them – the things you like.